Collateral for Business Loans – The What, Who and Why

 Many reputable lenders — including National Business Capital — offer several funding solutions that don’t require any collateral at all, including:

-- Working Capital Loans, which are short or long-term funding that is paid back through affordable fixed monthly payments.
+- Small Business Loans, which are short or long-term funding that is paid back through affordable fixed monthly payments.

 - Business Lines of Credit, which allows borrowers to withdraw cash on an as-needed basis, and only pay interest on the amount drawn.